x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 As specified above in the section *Technical and licensing requirements*, SSL/TLS offloading is not supported for OAuth flows.

-For EvoSTS Certificate Metadata, the certifricate metadata leveraged by EvoSTS is occasionally updated in Office 365.
+For EvoSTS Certificate Metadata, the certificate metadata leveraged by EvoSTS is occasionally updated in Office 365.
 The Exchange on-premises arbitration mailbox that has the organization capability of "OrganizationCapabilityManagement" is responsible for detecting the changes and for updating the corresponding metadata on-premises; this process executes every eight hours.

 Exchange Administrators can find this mailbox by executing the following cmdlet using Exchange Management Shell: